Try our ASE mechanic practice tests.

 Standing out as a candidate to be hired for a NASCAR team is one of the biggest challenges certified mechanics will face.
 A good way to increase your chances is to relocate to the Carolinas, where you’ll find the most NASCAR mechanic opportunities available.

 Be willing to start at the bottom at a racetrack, and be willing to make your work your life once you are hired—this is no 9-5 job.
-Establishing connections with those in the NASCAR industry will prove useful down the road, but even a great recommendation from a one of your teachers or employers helps.
+Establishing connections with those in the NASCAR industry will prove useful down the road, but even a great recommendation from one of your teachers or employers helps.

 Ambition Will Get You There